 What is Petty Cash?

 Obviously, companies don’t want lots of cash just sitting around in the office.
 The amounts vary between companies but may be anywhere from $50 to $500.
-Companies that spend more or less cash than expected may adjust their balances accordingly.
+This amount is usually spent over a period of a month or two, and is replenished when necessary.

 As part of a company’s cash, a petty cash fund is drawn on its checking account, cashing that check and giving the currency and coins to the custodian.
 In this transaction, there’s no expense involved.
 If money from the fund is used for expenses, the custodian will use petty cash receipts or vouchers to replace that cash.
 When the fund is replenished, the expenses will be recorded in the general ledger.